-Kinneil House – the centrepiece of Kinneil Estate – was once the historic home of the Dukes of Hamilton.
+Kinneil House – the centrepiece of Kinneil Estate – was once one of the historic homes of the Dukes of Hamilton.
 This imposing mansion dates back to the 16th century.

 The building boast rare renaissance wall paintings – said to be among the finest in Scotland – and a resident ghost.

-Kinneil House is normally open on selected days throughout the year, staffed by volunteer guides from The Friends of Kinneil.
+Kinneil House is normally open for guided tours of the interior on selected days throughout the year.
 However, Historic Environment Scotland – which manages the building – has taken the decision to suspend tours inside the property in 2021.

 Visitors can still visit the grounds – which are open all year – and the neighbouring Kinneil Museum, which gives information on the House and the wider estate.